 These combined areas are aimed at preparing students for positions in service, support, and program development for the World Wide Web, Corporate Internet and/or Intranet.
-Students who complete this degree will have sufficient training to sit for one or both of the following certifications: iNet Web Certification, CIW Associate Certificate, JavaScript, Web languages Perl and Application Developer.
+Students who complete the Information Technology - Web Site programming degree will have sufficient training to sit for one or both of the following certifications: iNet Web Certification, CIW Associate Certificate, JavaScript, Web languages Perl and Application Developer.